maltfield/rtd-github-pages/docs/configuration.rst

 IODELAY   usec
 Specifies the amount of time (in microseconds) to wait after an I/O interrupt is ready to be set pending.
 This value can also be set using the Hercules console.
 The purpose of this parameter is to bypass a bug in the Linux/390 and zLinux dasd.c device driver.
 The problem is more apt to happen under Hercules than on a real machine because we may present an I/O interrupt sooner than a real machine.

-NOTE: OSTAILOR LINUX no longer sets IODELAY to 800 since the problem described above is no longer present in recent versions of the Linux kernel.
+.. note:: OSTAILOR LINUX no longer sets IODELAY to 800 since the problem described above is no longer present in recent versions of the Linux kernel.

 LDMOD